 - Balanced Sheet by CA

 - Copy of CTE

 - Proof of pollution control devices with their location, capacity and exit points of the discharge etc.)

 - Laboratory analysis report of the trade effluent and emissions.

-- Copy of any environmental
+- Copy of environmental Clearance if needed

 - Any other Document specified in the form

 The RVSF must be authorised to handle hazardous waste from scrapped vehicles as per HWM Rules or avail the facilities of a TSDF operator Documents needed in case the facility owner needs this authorisation are